miklevin/Pipulate.com/software.md

 ### Use Persistent Dicts as Ridiculously Easy Databases

 Before doing anything else, you need to understand how to make the Python
 ***dictionary*** datatype, or simply ***dict***, persistent.
+If this is gobbledygook to you, you need a primer on the 3 main Python datatypes: lists, tuples and dicts.
+Dicts are like common JavaScript JSON.
+That is, they're key/value pairs.

 With a persistent dict, many requirements for a database in your day-to-day work seems to go away.
 A persistent dict really is a database, but you hardly have to think about it that way.

 ```python
 from sqlitedict import SqliteDict as sqldict